 Karen Muller, director

 The American Library Association Library is a special library, with a tightly defined purpose and collection focus: to provide information needed by ALA staff as they carry out the work of the Association; to provide information to members and others who contact ALA with questions about librarians, librarianship and ALA programs; and to use available information technologies to the fullest extent possible.
-The Library develops Fact Sheets and pathfinders to frequently requested content and also serves as liaison to the ALA Archives.
+The Library develops resources and pathfinders to frequently requested content and also serves as liaison to the ALA Archives.

 Office for Accreditation